|

 The idea for the electronic spreadsheet came to me while I was a student at the Harvard Business School, working on my MBA degree, in the spring of 1978.
 Sitting in Aldrich Hall, room 108, I would daydream.
 "Imagine if my calculator had a ball in its back, like a mouse..."
 (I had seen a mouse previously, I think in a demonstration at a conference by Doug Engelbart, and maybe the Alto).
-And "..imagine if I had a heads-up display, like in a fighter plane, where I could see the virtual image hanging in the air in front of me.
-I could just move my mouse/keyboard calculator around, punch in a few numbers, circle them to get a sum, do some calculations, and answer '10% will be fine!'"
+And "...imagine if I had a heads-up display, like in a fighter plane, where I could see the virtual image hanging in the air in front of me.
+I could just move my mouse/keyboard calculator around on the table, punch in a few numbers, circle them to get a sum, do some calculations, and answer '10% will be fine!'"
 (10% was always the answer in those days when we couldn't do very complicated calculations...)

 The summer of 1978, between first and second year of the MBA program, while riding a bike along a path on Martha's Vineyard, I decided that I wanted to pursue this idea and create a real product to sell after I graduated.